chrisjleu/reactive8/README.md

     </execution>
 ```

 1. `-op` ensures the resulting JAR conforms to the WebJars convention of having all "assets" in `/META-INF/resources`.
-In fact `vertx-maven-plugin` imposes the strict requirement that only files matching the following pattern are unpacked to [Vertx's web root](http://vertx.io/docs/vertx-web/java/#_serving_static_resources): `".*META-INF/resources/webjars/([^/]+)/([^/]+)/.*"` See the [source code](https://github.com/fabric8io/vertx-maven-plugin/blob/master/src/main/java/io/fabric8/vertx/maven/plugin/utils/WebJars.java) if curious.
-1. `--base-href` ensures that CSS Javascript and other assets are referenced correctly from `index.html`.
-Later it was necessary to configure correctly Vertx's web root to expect where to find `index.html` and other static static resources.
+1. `--base-href` ensures that Stylesheets, Javascript and other static assets are referenced correctly from `index.html`.

 ## References
 * [A minimalist guide to building spring boot angular 5 applications](https://shekhargulati.com/2017/11/08/a-minimalist-guide-to-building-spring-boot-angular-5-applications/):